dimidiumlabs/mirum/docs/whitepaper.md

 Connects to the server via outbound gRPC, declares its capabilities, and picks tasks from the queue that it can execute.

-Executes starlark (project + pipeline functions, coroutine model) and notifies the server of changes (for example, new watch settings).
-Starts a VM with tasks and returns the results to the server.
-If starlark is blocked on yeald, it leaves the blocked coroutine in the queue.
+Evaluates pipeline Starlark (coroutine model), starts a VM for each task, runs the task function inside, and returns the results to the server.
+If a pipeline yields on a task result it is not yet ready for, the worker leaves the suspended coroutine in the queue and resumes it when the awaited task completes.

 It's a data plane. _Only the worker has access to the user's secrets and code._